Day 1

 Credits: 2 CPECS®

-Translating biomarkers from research to clinical use in traumatic brain injury – Session chairs: K. Makris (Greece), J. Montaner (Spain)
+Translating biomarkers from research to clinical use in traumatic brain injury – Session chairs: A.-C. Chiollaz (Switzerland), K. Makris (Greece)

 Biomarkers of traumatic brain injury: current state and unresolved issues – H. Zettenberg (Sweden)